cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 **Who is it for?**

-Page Shield customers who want to receive a notification when Cloudflare classifies JavaScript dependencies in their zone as malicious.
+Page Shield customers who want to receive a notification when Cloudflare classifies JavaScript dependencies in their domain as malicious.

 <PageShieldDetectMaliciousScripts/>